rustyx/itho-esp/Specs.md

 ### I2C message format

-The Itho mainboard is the I2C master running at ~100kHz.
+The Itho mainboard is an I2C master running at ~100kHz.
 Each packet has a checksum byte at the end, which is the negative sum of all other bytes.
-First byte is destination address (0x82 = Itho mainboard) Second byte is reply address (0x80 = dongle)
+First byte is destination address (0x82 = Itho mainboard).
+Second byte is reply address (0x80 = dongle).

 ---